HTTPArchive/almanac.httparchive.org/src/content/en/2024/jamstack.md

   )
 }}

-There’s been significant growth in Pre-rendered adoption among the top 1k and 10k most popular sites with growth leveling off at the 1M mark and beyond.
+There's been significant growth in Pre-rendered adoption among the top 1k and 10k most popular sites with growth leveling off at the 1M mark and beyond.
 These high-traffic sites care a great deal about performance, SEO, security, and stability, principles that align perfectly with the Pre-rendered approach.

 {{ figure_markup(
   image="hybrid-high-traffic-adoption.png",